JeromeAriola/ArduinoQuadcopter/README.md

 I used a PS2 controller as my remote control.
 I gutted the insides, tested for the potentiometer values, and wired everything to the Arduino.
 I also plan on using the extra buttons for some extra controls, like landing, takeoff, and an emergency landing (if the quad is to accidentally hit the ceiling...)

 I wrote this code for my first "major" Arduino project.
 I chose to make a quadcopter because it was my interest at the time (and still is).
-Due to a lack in money and resources, I decided to make my drone out of cardboard (which was reinforced with popsicle sticks and papier mache).
+I use 1 inch plywood for the fuselage and arms.
 My parts are the normal drone parts (battery, motors, ESCs, etc.).

 The setup for the quad is:
   -4 brushless motors (RacerStar BR 2212) rated at 25A